vcoolish/figmaai-backend/README.md

-# Drivn Backend
+# SurNFT Backend

-The Spring Boot application as backend for the Drivn.
+The Spring Boot application as backend for the SurNFT.

 ## Prerequisites